The Battle of the Harvests: Synopsis

 Food represents half the weight of products that are being shipped across the world.
-Canada, alone, provided five million tons of wheat, while the United States joined with Canada to provide other food stuffs.
+Canada alone provided five million tons of wheat, while the United States joined with Canada to provide other food stuffs.
 Previously occupied by the Axis powers, Algiers and Morocco received the first emergency supplies of food, shipped alongside weapons.
 When the Allied forces are finally able to further liberate the conquered peoples of Europe and Asia, providing an adequate supply of food will be one of the first priorities.

-In Canada, the devastating Depression years has shown the notion that food was only a money-making commodity, has been countered by understanding that agriculture is a vital sector in the home front.
+In Canada, the devastating Depression years notion that food was only a money-making commodity, has been countered by understanding that agriculture is a vital sector on the home front.
 The erosion of the Great Plains had caused great ecological and economic damage that took years of proper cultivation, new irrigation programs and careful government planning to undo.
-Farmers and ranchers began to become more involved in their welfare with progressive organizations formed to best use the land.
+Farmers and ranchers began to become more involved in their welfare with progressive organizations formed for optimal use of the land.

-As industrial production in Canada ramped up, the inevitable shortages in agricultural labour has been met by a variety of new workers, from women to youth and even American farmers from the deep south who have already completed their harvests, coming north to help bring in a later harvest.
-The joint effort of Canadians from every walk of life who have come to understand that food is our "weapon of war", have brought in the largest harvest in Canada's history, twice as large as the year previous.
+As industrial production in Canada ramped up, the inevitable shortages in agricultural labour have been met by a variety of new workers, from women to youth and even American farmers from the deep south who have already completed their harvests, coming north to help bring in a later harvest.
+The joint effort of Canadians from every walk of life, who have come to understand that food is our "weapon of war", have brought in the largest harvest in Canada's history, twice as large as the year previous.